💰 Some links here are affiliate links. My rankings are based on research, not commissions.

 Here’s the honest answer: it depends on what you’re actually trying to do.

-• You want one tool that handles everything → Start with ChatGPT.
+- You want one tool that handles everything → Start with ChatGPT.
 Free tier is real, the range is unmatched.
+It’s also what I reach for every day.

 If you’re completely new to AI tools and don’t know where to begin, start free.
-ChatGPT has a real free tier — test it for a week before committing to anything paid.
+ChatGPT and Copy.ai both have real free tiers — test one for a week before committing to anything paid.

 Why isn’t Claude, Gemini, or Grammarly on this list?
 Claude and Gemini are strong general-purpose AI tools, but for everyday writing tasks, ChatGPT has the widest adoption, the most mature free tier, and the most accessible starting point for new users — which is the focus of this comparison.
 Grammarly sits in a different category: it’s an editing and proofreading layer, not a writing generation tool.
 Each of those deserves its own review, and dedicated posts are coming.
 For now, if you’re choosing between general-purpose AI writing assistants, ChatGPT vs Claude vs Gemini is covered separately — see the link in the ChatGPT section above.